nemoux/nemocard/README.md

 $ npm run build (for production)

+### running on electron
+If you want to run this app on electron, please run the following commands in each terminal.

+$ npm run start-app
+$ npm run start-electron

+If react code is changed, just run 2nd command again.

 ### Trouble Shootings
 If you have errors regarding watchers during 'npm test', try the following.
 Increasing the limit of inotify watchers solves that problem.